UFOKN/spress/README.md

 ## C++ Library

-Included in this package is the header-only C++ library `libspate`, which contains the foundational code used for encoding/decoding, and was developed specifically for this package.
+Included in this package is the header-only C++ library `libspress`, which contains the foundational code used for encoding/decoding, and was developed specifically for this package.

-This can be found at `inst/include/spate.hpp` from the root of this repository.
+This can be found at `inst/include/spress.hpp` from the root of this repository.
 Unit testing for this library is done with [Catch](https://github.com/catchorg/Catch2) via `testthat`.
 See [`testthat::use_catch`](https://testthat.r-lib.org/reference/use_catch.html)